 Buying a range hood for your kitchen?
 Here is everything you need to know.

-Over the years, we have had a lot of different range hoods questions come up at CopperSmith.
+Over the years, we have had a lot of different range hoods questions come up at World CopperSmith.
 This article was created to put an end to the most common project stoppers regarding decorative ventilation.
 So, if you’re buying a range hood and looking to find Kitchen Nirvana, take a few minutes and read our informative article that should tell you everything you need to know about buying a range hood.

 How high above the cooktop should your range be?

 Considering most cooktops are 36″ in height, even if you maxed out most insert fan manufacturers recommendations of 36″ over the cooktop, you would still be at six feet to the bottom of the hood.
-So if your husband gets mistaken for the Bird, how are you going to protect your team from accidents in the kitchen is the range hood depth, not height.
+The secret to making sure your range hood is not on obstruction in the kitchen is the range hood depth, not height.
 Elect for a range hood depth that is the same or less than your cooktop depth.

 How does the height of the range hood effect performance?